CS-Outreach-Session/Cyber-Hygiene/Keystroke Injection attack/README.md

 ![](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/images/Duck_toolkitscript2.PNG)

 # Exercises
-Penetration testers uses more complex scripts to explore (reconnaissance) or to perfom Keystroke Injection attacks to test the security posture of a target.
-Use the following scripts to observe and comments the effects of the attacks.
+Penetration testers use more complex scripts to explore (reconnaissance) or perform Keystroke Injection attacks to test a target's security posture.
+Use the following scripts to observe and comment on the effects of the attacks.

 * ### What kind of information about a user can you gather by executing the [duckyscript3](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript3)
 * ### What kind of infromation about a network can you gather by executing the [duckyscript4](https://github.com/CS-Outreach-Session/Cyber-Hygiene/blob/main/duckyScript4)